Arjun Rampal: 2019–present: Streaming ventures

+Other work

 Television

 In 2008, Rampal made his television debut as one of the three judges of the fourth season of the dance reality television show Nach Baliye on STAR Plus.
 The other two judges were choreographer Farah Khan and film actress Karisma Kapoor.
 In 2010, Rampal hosted the 5th Apsara Awards with Preity Zinta.

 In November 2011, Rampal started hosting a new television show called Love 2 Hate U airing on STAR World India.
 The theme of the show was that Rampal would try and change the perception of people who hate Bollywood actors by bringing them face to face with them.
 The first episode aired on 20 November and the last episode aired on 15 January.
 In 2019, Rampal made his debut in a digital web series with The Final Call in which he played Captain Karan Sachdev and won the Best Actor in a Web Series Award.

 In 2021, Rampal made his debut in a digital web film titled Nail Polish.